fyc1007261/fyc1007261.github.io/_pages/about.md

 ### About Me

-I am Yifan Cai, a second-year Ph.D. student advised by Prof. [Andreas Haeberlen](https://haeberlen.cis.upenn.edu/)  and Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/) at the University of Pennsylvania.
+I am Yifan Cai, a third-year Ph.D. student advised by Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/) at the University of Pennsylvania.
 I got my bachelor's degree from Shanghai Jiao Tong University in 2020.
-My research interest is in various aspects of distributed systems.
+My research interest is in various aspects of systems, including performance, security, and reliability.

-During the COVID time in 2020, I worked as an intern at Alibaba DAMO Academy supervised by Prof. [Wenchao Zhou](https://people.cs.georgetown.edu/~wzhou/) and Dr. [Sheng Wang](https://wangsheng1001.github.io/).
+During the pandemic in 2020, I worked as an intern at Alibaba DAMO Academy supervised by Prof. [Wenchao Zhou](https://people.cs.georgetown.edu/~wzhou/) and Dr. [Sheng Wang](https://wangsheng1001.github.io/).
 We focused on the integrity of cloud database systems.

 Before that, I was a research intern at Penn advised by Prof. [Vincent Liu](https://vincen.tl) in 2019.
 We worked on discovering the impact of resource disaggregation on database systems.